Skip to main content

 Winter is a notoriously tough time for travel.
 Even if your wedding location is somewhere warm, guests from snowier regions may have a more challenging time navigating winter storms on the roads or airways.

-If you yourself are traveling to or from somewhere notorious for its winter storms, be sure to give yourself a travel cushion of an extra day or two just in case the weather gets unruly.
+If you yourself are traveling to or from somewhere known for its winter storms, be sure to give yourself a travel cushion of an extra day or two in case the weather gets unruly.

 Even Florida Winters Get Chilly